hasansozer/MOSARCH/toolset.md

 ![Flow](/images/flow.png)

 The following figure depicts the envisioned design for the tool that performs *Module Clustering* for supporting extendability.
+The main component of the tool is *Architecture Recovery*, which takes a set of *Dependency Models* as input.
+These models can be extracted as a result of the analysis of either structural or evolutionary coupling regarding the modules of the subject system.
+An additional input, *Configuration Settings*, is provided for configuring the clustering algorithm and its parameters.
+The output is the *Clustering Result*, which suggests an expected structural decomposition of a modular software architecture.

 ![Design](/images/design.png)